jaredaevans/DualNeuralStyleTransfer/README.md

 ## Single style

 Interested in understanding neural style transfer, I set out to create one.
 This is adapted from the tf implementation.
-It is pretty awesome.
-I definitely want to experiment with it some more, but here are results.
 Obviously, I am going to use a photo of my beautiful dog, Bacchus.

 <p align="center"><img src="ParentImages/Bacchus.jpg" alt="Bacchus" width="400"/></p>